-Artificial intelligence supports you in developing digital learning content in Knowledgeworker.
-Let it generate appropriate structures, text sections, or images to create e-learning content faster than ever before.
-Afterwards, you can translate the courses into the languages required by your company with just a few clicks.
-Below, we will address frequently asked questions about AI.
+Artificial intelligence assists you in developing digital learning content in Knowledgeworker.
+Let it generate appropriate outlines, text sections, or images to create e-learning content faster than ever before.
+Afterwards, you can translate the courses into the languages required in your company with just a few clicks.
+In the following, we will address frequently asked questions about AI.

 What AI-based assistant functions does Knowledgeworker offer?